dobots/aim/install.md

     aimconnect zeromq WriteModule 0 output ReadModule 0 input

 Like you can see there is a almost no different with the YARP example, but now there is suddenly made use of ZeroMQ channels rather than YARP ones.
-The difference exists out of starting the right name server "zmqserver" rather than "yarp server", and run aimconnect with "zeromq" instead of "yarp".
+The difference exists out of starting the right name server \"zmqserver\" rather than \"yarp server\", and run aimconnect with \"zeromq\" instead of \"yarp\".

 ## Create your own module